yongzx/GSoC-2019-FrameNet/Documentation - Expanding FrameNet with NewsScape and Embedding.md

 All the necessary files reside in the folder `/home/zxy485/zxy485gallinahome/week9-12/unseen_LUs`.

-The `sbatch` script used to identify new lexical units from NewsScape dataset is as followed:
+The `sbatch` script used to identify new lexical units from NewsScape dataset and create BERT embeddings for them is as followed:

 ```bash
 #!/bin/bash